 Latest Chamber News

-On Monday 23rd October 2017 in central London, the Portuguese Chamber of Commerce in the UK held the 3rd edition of our popular "Moving to Portugal" seminars.
+On Thursday 22nd March 2018 in central London, the Portuguese Chamber of Commerce in the UK is organizing the 4th edition of our popular "Moving to Portugal" seminars.

 Are you selling products or services to a Portuguese company, and they are asking you to fill out the Mod 21-RFI before they can pay you the full amount they owe you?

 This is because the Portuguese tax authorities can insist Portuguese companies withhold 25% of the payment, when they paying invoices submitted by British companies who have sold them goods or services.

 To avoid this retention, the Portuguese tax authorities need this Mod 21 document in order to confirm that the British company is based in the UK and pays its taxes in the UK.Read more...